 The liberal soul shall be made fat: and he that watereth shall be watered also himself.

-This proverb is tightly connected to the one before it, which reads, “There is that scattereth, and yet increaseth; and there is that withholdeth more than is meet, but it tendeth to poverty” (Pr 11:24).
-Throwing away your money – to the right causes in the name of the Lord - will bring increase!
-Restraining your giving will bring you to poverty!
+This proverb is closely connected to the one before it, which reads, “There is that scattereth, and yet increaseth; and there is that withholdeth more than is meet, but it tendeth to poverty” (Pr 11:24).
+Throwing away your money – to the right causes in the name of God – will bring increase.
+Restraining your giving will reduce you to poverty.

-The blessed God has been most generous to mankind, and He rewards men that show a similar generosity to others (Pr 19:7; 22:9; 28:27).
-You can get ahead financially by learning to give generously, for the Lord will liberally bless you.
+God has been very generous to mankind, and He rewards men that show a similar generosity to others (Pr 19:17; 22:9; 28:27).
+You can get ahead financially by learning to give generously, for the Lord will abundantly bless you.
 This is the lesson of the proverb.
-Of course, such wisdom is far beyond any business school or economics class in the world, for they reject the existence of God and His supernatural impact on finances.
+Of course, such wisdom is too high for any business school or economics class in the world, for they reject the existence of God and His supernatural impact on finances.

-God has blessed you.
-Therefore, you are to give liberally to the poor, even if they are leaving you (Deut 15:14)!
-The Lord will observe your giving and treat you accordingly.
+God has blessed you, so you should give liberally to the poor, even if they are leaving you (Deut 15:14).
+God carefully observes your giving and will treat you accordingly.
 Paul wrote, “But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully” (II Cor 9:6).
 If you are generous, He is able to pour you out an abundant return (Eccl 11:1-6; Is 32:8; Mal 3:10; Luke 6:38).

 God does not miss or forget your giving (Heb 6:10).
 He will reward it.
 The Corinthians eventually became liberal givers, and Paul promised God’s blessing on them for it (II Cor 9:8-11).
-And there was the further effect of those receiving the charity being exceedingly thankful to God for the Corinthians (II Cor 9:12-14), which is not a bad reward either!
+And there was the further effect of those receiving the charity being very thankful to God for the Corinthians (II Cor 9:12-14), which was not a bad reward either.

 Giving must be done cheerfully, for grudging charity does not count (II Cor 9:7).
 If you know anything of God’s great payment for your redemption, giving cheerfully to others should not be a problem (II Cor 8:9).
-What liberal giving will you devise today (Is 32:8)?
+The more liberal and cheerful your giving, the greater your blessing.
+What liberal giving will you cheerfully devise today (Is 32:8)?